ELTE-Clean/Clean-Administration-Platform/backend/README.md

 ## Files Distribution

 The structure of the backend is distributed into multiple modules, each handling a specific mission.
-The server initialization starts from the `./server.js`.
-The server encapsulates multiple routes in which the endpoints are defined in.
-The routes directory `./routes` contain all the endpoint definitions, each defined its mission by the file name.
+* The server initialization starts from the `./server.js`.
+* The server encapsulates multiple routes in which the endpoints are defined in.
+The routes directory `./routes` contain all the endpoint definitions.
+* `./middlewares` folder encapsulates all custom made middlewares (Cors handling and such).
+Express endpoints uses these middlewares in all the routes.
+* `./utils` holds all the functions that allow the component to communicate with the keycloak and database servers.
+Moreover, it holds extra utilities which handles logging for instance.

 ## Learn More